5w1555/Cropper_imagery_project/README.md

 ```bash
 python gradio_app.py
 ```
-Go to: http://localhost:7860 as Gradio has we
+Go to: http://localhost:7860.
+Gradio is extremely versatile and can even be used through an API but do as you wish!

 ---